Certified Members

 Christopher Mikolajczyk, CLM, is a senior project manager of aquatics and certified lake manager for Princeton Hydro and conducts the management, oversight, and coordination of aquatic ecology and water resource projects in three main areas: aquatic resource restoration and management, aquatic ecosystem sampling and investigations, and stormwater quality modeling and management.

-Trea Nance, CLP
+Trea Nance, CLM

 City of Westminster